plot_signal: Plot a Signal or Image

 useRaster

 Should a bitmap raster be used for plotting?
-This is typically faster on supported devices.
+For 2D images, this is typically faster on supported devices.
 A fallback to polygon-based plotting is used if raster plotting is not supported.
+For 3D images, TRUE means to plot raster surfaces, and FALSE means to plot individual voxels as points.

 Value